questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 | `10000000` | 38,880,000,000 |

-We also wanted to see what happens when we rerun the tests and provide more workers (threads) to each system to observe how a database scales with cardinality based on how much work it can perform in parallel.
-For that reason, we tested each database with the scale values the table above using 4, 6, and 16 workers on two different hosts which have the following specifications:
+We also wanted to see what happens when we rerun the tests and provide more threads (workers) to each system to observe how a database scales with cardinality based on how much work it can perform in parallel.
+For that reason, we tested each database with the scale values the table above using 4, 6, and 16 threads on two different hosts which have the following specifications:

 1. AWS EC2 m5.8xlarge instance, Intel(R) Xeon(R) Platinum 8259CL CPU @ 2.50GHz
 2. AMD Ryzen 3970X 32-Core, GIGABYTE NVME HD

-The following chart compares ingestion performance from lowest to highest cardinality running on the AWS EC2 instance with four workers:
+The following chart compares ingestion performance from lowest to highest cardinality running on the AWS EC2 instance with four threads:

 import Screenshot from "@theme/Screenshot"